luckyframework/avram/OPERATION_EXTRACTION_SUMMARY.md

 3. Document the new operation pattern
 4. Consider creating Lucky-specific helper modules similar to Avram's

+## Implementation Details

+### How Avram::Operation now works

+1. Inherits from Lucky::BaseOperation
+2. Includes all the original Avram modules (NeedyInitializer, DefineAttribute, etc.)
+3. Overrides the `params` method to cast to Avram::Paramable
+4. Maintains all original functionality

+### Compatibility Strategy

+- Empty module definitions in `operation_adapters.cr` prevent "undefined constant" errors
+- `Lucky::Nothing` is aliased to `Avram::Nothing` to avoid duplication
+- Avram::Paramable includes Lucky::Paramable for interface compatibility

 ## Note

 The current implementation is minimal by design.
 It provides just the core operation pattern without prescribing how attributes, validations, or errors should be implemented.
 This gives Lucky the flexibility to implement these features in a way that best fits the framework.

+## Testing

+The implementation was tested using Docker with PostgreSQL:
+- Run `docker-compose up -d` to start the test environment
+- Run `docker-compose exec app crystal spec` to execute all tests
+- All 930 specs pass without any failures or errors